-As per April 1, 2017, the Company has adopted "Investment Entities: Applying the Consolidation Exception (Amendments to IFRS 10, IFRS 12 and IAS 28)".
+The Company's subsidiaries meet the definition of an investment entity according to IFRS 10 "Consolidated Financial Statements".
 The decision whether to consolidate the subsidiaries requires judgement as to whether these meet the definition of an investment entity as defined under IFRS 10 and provide investment services in relation to the activities of the Company.
 Both subsidiaries were formed for a single investor (the Company, a related party) that represents the interests of a wider group of investors.
-Furthermore, both subsidiaries' primary service is the provision of investment related services to the Company, both are investing in a wide range of investments measured at fair value, diversifying risks and maximising returns.
+Furthermore, both subsidiaries' primary objective is the provision of investment related services to the Company, both are investing in a wide range of investments measured at fair value, diversifying risks and maximising returns.
 Since the subsidiaries and the Company qualify individually as investment entity, it was concluded that they are exempt from consolidation.